 There are several different options for breast reduction determined by the pre-existing size of the breasts.
 These different techniques have varying lengths of scars.
 The scarring from reduction mammoplasty is typically quite favorable.
 Recovery from the procedure is typically about two weeks to return to normal activities and six weeks until the patient may return to full activities.
 The risks of the procedure are quite manageable and most commonly include delayed healing of the inferior incision and fluid collections that can be treated in the office.

 Patients who are in good health, are nonsmokers and have reasonable expectations make good candidate for this procedure.
 The patient satisfaction rates reported in published studies in the range of 96-98% are quite common in everyday practice.
 Patients who pursue reduction mammoplasty often comment that they “wish that they had done it sooner” as a result of the dramatic improvement in symptoms, appearance and body image.
-For additional information on reduction mammoplasty visit www.bitarinstitute.com
+Learn more about reduction mammoplasty

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.